Iowa Hemp Laws & Compliant Shopping Guide

 How to shop compliant, tested hemp

-- Check for third-party lab testing results.
+- Check for lab testing results on product labels.

-- Verify that products comply with state labeling requirements.
+- Ensure products comply with state regulations.

 Educational content only — not legal or medical advice.